CROWN Day FAQs

 What is happening during the Summer of CROWN?

-We're launching a summer-long celebration of natural hair pride.
-We’re serving up fresh content on social media all season long.
-Throughout the summer, we'll be diving deep into the CROWN Movement, celebrating the beauty of natural hairstyles, and amplifying the voices of those who inspire us.
-Let's make this a summer to remember – a summer where everyone feels free to flaunt their natural beauty!
+On National CROWN Day, we'll be diving deep into the CROWN Movement, celebrating the beauty of natural hairstyles, and amplifying the voices of those who inspire us.

 So get ready to share your #CROWNLove and join the movement to empower everyone to rock their natural crown with confidence!